 The title says it all.
 You know that awkwardness you feel when you go to a party?
-That mind blank you have when you meet someone new?
+Does that mind blank you have when you meet someone new?
 Yeah… that stuff.
 Social anxiety is difficult.

 Fortunately, there are tools to help.
 Through our personal development experience and coaching of several people, we’ve learned some ways to manage social anxiety that might be different from what you’ve heard before.

-On today’s episode of Personal Development Without The Fluff, we’re here to share some ways you can work with your social anxiety rather than fight against it.
+On today’s episode of Old Souls & Seekers, we’re here to share some ways you can work with your social anxiety rather than fight against it.